Shia Wong Hip: Reception

 Taras Grescoe of the Los Angeles Times wrote that Shia Wong Hip "serves a deliciously spicy soup made from snakes displayed in cages piled to the ceilings, and shots of brandy".
 Christy Choi of South China Morning Post called Shia Wong Hip a "celebrated snake restaurant".
 Apple Daily's Lai Wing Sze said Shia Wong Hip is a "time-honored brand" and that its snake soup's "overall level is good".
+The magazine Weekend Weekly said the snake soup was "fresh, sweet, and delicious, had a slight aroma of medicinal herbs, and was the best way to warm up in winter".

 In an article titled "Hong Kong's best snake soup" that lists five restaurants, Time Out's Holly Graham wrote, "The lemon leaves atop the thick snake soup here provide a welcome zesty kick to the dish."
 In a video series focused on Hong Kong's "hidden delights", James Moore of the South China Morning Post visited Shia Wong Hip, and he said, "this type of restaurant is a dying breed in Hong Kong".
 He tried snake soup and was "pleasantly surprised", praising it for tasting normal and being "not spicy in any way".